Cassey Ho: Clothing collection: Bodypop

 In August 2014, Ho released "Bodypop", an activewear clothing collection.
 According to Ro Kalonaros, writing for Shape, "The line is a mix between high fashion and practical—think peplum and bold prints."
 At the release of her activewear collection, Ho also released a music video of three female athletes wearing Ho's activewear.
 In January 2016, Ho launched the first collection of a new line, "Popflex."

+IN 2024, after Taylor Swift wore Popflex's Pirouette skort for a YouTube short, the item sold out in 15 minutes.
+The attention for the item had attracted copycat designs being sold on online marketplaces such as Shein and Amazon multiple times.
+Despite having patents filed, in 2025.
+Gottex allegedly copied the skort's design and sold theirs in Nordstrom.
+After Ho's team sent Gottex and Nordstrom cease and desist letters, Gottex's lawyers threatened legal actions instead if she pursued “any further infringement allegations.”